bsandmann/blocktrust.CredentialWorkflow/docs/Actions/UpdateDidAction.md

 # UpdateDID Action Documentation

 The UpdateDID action enables workflows to modify existing decentralized identifiers (DIDs) on the PRISM blockchain.
 This action allows for adding, removing, or replacing verification methods and service endpoints of a DID that was previously created.
+For a details walkthrough of the process, see the [Create and Update DID Userguide](../UserGuides/CreatingAndUpdatingDids.md).

+See also the [CreateDID action documentation](CreateDidAction) for information on creating new DIDs.

 ## Overview